 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the MSD stock.
 MS Emerging Markets Debt Fund bollinger bands show that the Price is $8.88, upper band is 9.1, lower band is 8.74, and the average is 8.92.

 MS Emerging Markets Debt Fund Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps assess the Price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current Price trend could come to an end, when the Price diverges from MACD.
-The MS Emerging Markets Debt Fund MACD indicator is above 0 indicating a bullish trend.
+The MS Emerging Markets Debt Fund MACD indicator is below 0 indicating a bearish trend.

 MS Emerging Markets Debt Fund Relative Strength Index

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 If the RSI of MSD stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.